By Chris Brewer

 The club has 40 positions for wheelchair user supporters together with a seat for a personal assistant if required.
 These are situated in the South Stand Lower Tier and the North Stand London Road Enclosure.
-Disabled spaces are in available in Moy's Terrace but with limited facilities.
+Disabled spaces are in available in The Motorpoint Stand subject to availability.

 A complimentary ticket will be provided for a carer.
 Season Tickets are sold in the designated areas on the same basis.